nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * Access rights: XROAD_SYSTEM_ADMINISTRATOR and XROAD_SECURITY_OFFICER

-Register the certificates previously imported in the central server with:
+Register the certificates previously imported in the Central Server with:
 ```
 xrdsst cert register
 ```